Estimation-Aware Trajectory Optimization with Set-Valued Measurement Uncertainties: Observability metric for discrete time output-tubes

-As we have seen, the nominal output map $\Gamma_{x_0}$ is a function of input sequence $u_{0:T}$ and its corresponding $D_{\mathcal{O}}$ is computed by evaluating trajectories in the region around a nominal trajectory with the same input sequence.
-We define this nominal trajectory with state input-pair $\bar{x}_t,\bar{u}_t$ for the system Eq. (\ref{Eq:sys1})-(\ref{Eq:sys2}).
+As shown in Eq. (\ref{Eq:map_def}), the nominal output map $\Gamma_{\bm x_0}$ is partially parametrized by the input sequence $\bm u_{0:T}$; the corresponding value of $D_{\mathcal{O}}$ is computed by evaluating trajectories in the region around the nominal trajectory with the same input sequence.
+This nominal trajectory is denoted by the state/input pair sequences $(\bar{\bm x}_{0:T},\bar{\bm u}_{0:T-1})$, for the system Eq. (\ref{Eq:sys1})-(\ref{Eq:sys2}), in the absence of output uncertainties.
+The perturbed trajectory is generated by sampling initial condition from the aforementioned set $\mathcal{A}$ in the previous section.